martylouis/martywp/README.md

 Maintained by [Marty Thierry](http://twitter.com/martylouis).

-This starter theme was orginally forked from the smart guys behind [Roots](https://roots.io) and their [Roots Starter Theme](https://github.com/roots/sage/releases/tag/7.0.3).
+This starter theme was originally forked from the smart guys behind [Roots](https://roots.io) and their [Roots Starter Theme](https://github.com/roots/sage/releases/tag/7.0.3).